onurakay/oau-campus-network/README.md

 - DHCP (with redundancy), DNS, WEB, MAIL, FTP, NTP, SYSLOG, TFTP servers
 - These servers are NATed behind the firewall

-_görsel ekle_

 ### **Internet**
   - HQ-FRW and B-FRW are connected to the outside world (Internet) and the Internet is simulated with Google.
   - With OSPF all routes, including internet routers, are dynamically distributed.
-**Note**: Due to limitations in Packet Tracer regarding wireless distance calculations, all wireless connecting to random APs.
-Here is how they work properly:
 > ![image](https://github.com/user-attachments/assets/b2fa7813-d963-43c4-a7f2-3741e835fc4c)

 ####DERLE